 Do you have questions?
 Do you want to join us for a weekly webinar?
-Join us for ‘Time to talk: A virtual hub for the serious illness and palliative care community during the Covid-19 pandemic
+Join us for our Global Palliative Care and Covid-19 series being run in conjunction with the IAHPC, WHPCA and PALCHASE.

 What is COVID-19?